The Mindbody approach

 These studies take functional MRI scans of people without pain as well as those with pain, and show that the same levels of structural abnormality are present in people who are not experiencing pain.

-Many of these structural changes are ‘normal abnormalities’, and part of ageing.
+Many of these structural changes are ‘normal abnormalities’, and part of ageing – ‘wrinkles on the inside’.
 They are not necessarily the cause of pain.
-Rather, stress, unresolved emotions and fear of pain are better predictors of chronic pain.
+Rather, stress, unresolved emotions and fear of pain are better predictors of persistent pain.

 “I want to say a huge thank you to you.
 Your teachings are a wonderful gift and made a real difference.
 I am able at last to start doing things again”